efahsl/vega-developer-workshop-for-tv-apps/README.md

 - Performance testing and optimization techniques for TV apps
 - Best practices for 10-foot UI design and D-pad navigation

+## Prequisites

+Check out our [Prerequisites](workshop_steps/0_prerequisites.md) page to install the Vega Developer Tools and learn more about Model Context Protocol.
+We also highly recommend reading about the Vega architecture and component APIs to have a better understanding of the SDK capabilities as you run through this workshop.

 ## Workshop Steps

 0. **[Prerequisites](workshop_steps/0_prerequisites.md)** - Install Vega SDK and development tools